isaacg1/isaacg1.github.io/_posts/2024-03-26-trans-brainworms.md

 for who you really are.

-* Any given person probably won't have every brainworm, and I'm sure there are one's I've never heard of.
+* Any given person probably won't have every brainworm, and I'm sure there are ones I've never heard of.

 * Take it slow.
 It took me years, maybe even a decade to get to where I am now, resolved enough to make a post like this.